ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 Use the [List of all supported storage tiers for this cloud instance](/apidocs/power-cloud#pcloud-cloudinstances-storagetiers-getall) API to see the supported IOPs levels available for your workspace.

-The storage tier that you choose is considered along with `volumePool` or `StorageAffinity` parameters that determines the storage pool.
-For flexible IOPs all storage pools support any tier level.
+The storage tier that you choose is considered along with `volumePool` or `StorageAffinity` parameters that determine the storage pool.
+For flexible IOPs all storage pools, support any tier level.
 Additionally, the storage tier is not tied to the storage pool.

-The storage tier that you choose does not influence the determination of the storage pool where a volume will get created in.
-When the storage tier is not specified then the storage tier is set to Tier 3 by default.
+The storage tier that you choose does not influence the determination of the storage pool where a volume gets created in.
+If the storage tier is not specified then the storage tier is set to Tier 3 by default.

 The storage pool selection is based on the use of storage pool or storage affinity.
 Specifying a storage pool identifies the storage pool directly while storage affinity uses a policy (affinity or anti-affinity) along with an existing volume or virtual server.
-For flexible IOPs all storage pools support any tier level.
+For flexible IOPs all storage pools, support any tier level.
 Additionally, the storage tier is not tied to the storage pool.

 ### Benefits of flexible IOPs
 {: iops-benefits}